-- Florida Standards Assessments: The Florida Standards Assessments, which measure student success with the Florida Standards, include assessments in English language arts (grades 3 11), mathematics (grades 3 8), and end of course assessments for Algebra 1, Geometry, and Algebra 2. - FCAT 2.0: The Florida Comprehensive Assessment Test® 2.0, which measures student success with the Next Generation Sunshine State Standards, includes assessments in science (grades 5 and 8) in the 2014 15 school year.
-(Information on the previously administered FCAT 2.0 assessments is available at FCAT 2.0 Historical on the FLDOE website) - EOC Assessments: The End of Course Assessments are computer based tests designed to measure student achievement of the specified standards for middle and high school level courses in science (Biology 1), social studies (Civics and U.S. History), and mathematics (Algebra 1, Geometry, and Algebra 2). - National and International Assessments (NAEP, PIRLS, PISA, and TIMSS): National and state assessments enable us to know how well students are doing in a variety of subjects at different ages and grade levels.
+- Florida Assessment of Student Thinking (FAST): The Florida Standards Assessments, which measure student success aligned with the Benchmarks for Excellent Student Thinking (B.E.S.T.), include assessments in VPK through grade 10 Reading and VPK through grade 8 Mathematics assessments. - EOC Assessments: The End of Course Assessments are computer-based tests designed to measure student achievement of the Benchmarks for Excellent Student Thinking (B.E.S.T.)
+Standards, Florida Standards, or the Next Generation Sunshine State Standards (NGSSS) for specific courses, as outlined in their course descriptions.
+These courses include Algebra I, Geometry, Biology 1, Civics, and U.S. History. - National and International Assessments (NAEP, PIRLS, PISA, and TIMSS): National and state assessments enable us to know how well students are doing in a variety of subjects at different ages and grade levels.
 International assessments allow us the unique opportunity to benchmark our students' performance to the performance of students in other countries.
 Florida participates in several national (NAEP) and international (PIRLS, PISA, TIMSS) criterion referenced surveys.

-To learn about the individual K 12 assessments offered in Florida, visit the following website:
+To learn more about the individual K-12 assessments offered in Florida, visit the following website: